antontarasenko/twitter-nodes/README.md

 # Twitter Nodes

-Package for network analysis of structured information on Twitter.
+Package for network analysis of tweets.

 ## Contacts